 CDL-Toronto is located at the Rotman School of Management at the University of Toronto.
 Launched in 2012, it was the first CDL location established and was the brainchild created by the need to merge science-based projects with business expertise to create massively scalable ventures.
-It currently offers three streams: Prime, Artificial Intelligence, and Quantum Machine Learning.
-The QML stream is the latest initiative, varying from CDL-Toronto’s two other streams in that it offers accepted applicants access to capital, working space, and quantum computing resources from technology partners D-Wave Systems and Rigetti.
+It currently offers seven streams: Prime, Artificial Intelligence, Blockchain-AI, Cities, Health, Quantum, and Space.
+The QML stream is the latest initiative, varying from CDL-Toronto’s other streams in that it offers accepted applicants access to capital, working space, and quantum computing resources from technology partners D-Wave Systems and Rigetti.

 Situated in the Toronto-Waterloo tech corridor, CDL-Toronto provides startups with access to business development support from top business students at the Rotman School of Management, funding from leading VC firms, and resources to scale.

 The general technology or “Prime” stream includes startups in an array of industries with deep-science and technology innovations.
 The Prime stream is industry agnostic, with startups tackling problems in healthcare, finance, energy, chemical, media, transportation, and agriculture sectors, amongst others.
 Technologies in the Prime stream include advanced engineering, electronics, blockchain, nanotech, neuroscience, and general IT applications.Apply More information